 Allowing social media to distract you or make you insecure

-Entertaining superficial relationships that drain energy
+Entertaining superficial relationships that drain energy and waste your time

 Mental clutter can have the same adverse impact as material clutter in addition to effects such as: